Sprint retrospectives are the only ceremony most teams actually like. They are also the ceremony with the shortest memory.

 - ✓

-Naming individuals associated with complaints
+Naming individuals associated with complaints — pattern engine becomes blame engine

 Ranking teams against each other when multiple teams feed the engine

-- 1
+- [01]

-Set up platform connectors
+Wire the platform connectors

-typescript// Example: Confluence connector const confluenceClient = new ConfluenceAPI({ baseUrl: process.env.CONFLUENCE_URL, token: process.env.CONFLUENCE_TOKEN, }); const retroPages = await confluenceClient.search({ cql: 'label = "retrospective" AND created >= "2025-03-01"', expand: ['body.storage'], }); - 2
+typescript// Confluence connector — one auth boundary per platform. const confluenceClient = new ConfluenceAPI({ baseUrl: process.env.CONFLUENCE_URL, token: process.env.CONFLUENCE_TOKEN, }); const retroPages = await confluenceClient.search({ cql: 'label = "retrospective" AND created >= "2025-03-01"', expand: ['body.storage'], }); - [02]

 Run the normalization pipeline

-bash# Fetch and normalize all retro documents bun run retro-engine normalize \ --sources confluence,notion,gdocs \ --date-range 2025-03-01:2026-03-01 \ --output normalized-items.json - 3
+bash# Pull every retro from every source.
+Output is the unified schema. bun run retro-engine normalize \ --sources confluence,notion,gdocs \ --date-range 2025-03-01:2026-03-01 \ --output normalized-items.json - [03]

-Generate embeddings and cluster
+Embed and cluster

 Label clusters and score impact

-bash# Use LLM to label clusters, compute impact scores bun run retro-engine rank \ --input clusters.json \ --weights frequency=0.4,sentiment=0.3,velocity=0.3 \ --output pattern-report.json - 5
+bash# LLM labeling pass + composite impact score per cluster. bun run retro-engine rank \ --input clusters.json \ --weights frequency=0.4,sentiment=0.3,velocity=0.3 \ --output pattern-report.json - [05]

-Generate the pattern report
+Render the pattern report

 Minimum 6 months of retro data before running the engine

-Re-embed when the team composition changes significantly
+Re-embed when team composition changes significantly

 Never auto-assign action items from the report